When Is Divorce The Right Answer

 One of the drivers of a successful marital union is to take and admit responsibility.
 It is one of the strengths of a successful marriage.

-One thing to know about a union that is teetering on the brink of divorce is the continuous pointing of accusing finger at each other.
+One thing to know about a union that is on the brink of divorce is the continuous pointing of accusing fingers at each other.
 That union is close to an end when you are a master blamer or always at the receiving end.

 Human beings naturally find it difficult to handle condemnation.
 Now imagine loads of condemnation and blame that will keep coming over and over.